EveryQuery: Zero-Shot Clinical Prediction via Task-Conditioned Pretraining over Electronic Health Records: The Method

-\paragraph{Training samples.} Each training sample consists of a patient history and a randomly assigned query.
-Only prediction times with at least 50 preceding events are eligible, ensuring sufficient clinical context.
-Patient histories are subsampled using a strategy that retains the most recent events within the 256-token context window up to the prediction time.
+\paragraph{Sample construction.} Each training example pairs a patient history with an independently sampled query $q = (c, \Delta t)$.
+Only prediction times with a minimum number of preceding events are eligible, ensuring sufficient clinical context.
+Codes are sampled uniformly from a subset of the tokenized vocabulary, $ \mathcal{V}$.
+Durations are sampled from a log-uniform distribution ranging from 1 day to 5 years, quantized in days.